jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Evolution is life's secret weapon.
 Evolution works by empowering every new lifeform with slightly different variations.
 With variations, life can continually test for environmental changes in things like water levels, temperature, and food supply.
 These changes create daily frontline problems like being cold, hungry, or slow.
 The lifeforms that can't adapt a solution die off, and the fittest survive.
 This natural selection finds which lifeforms are best suited to represent life on Earth.

 Evolution works so well because it creates biodiversity.
-Biodiversity means life can grow its nervous system and probe the environment for changes.
+Biodiversity means life can grow more lifeforms and probe the environment for changes.
 The more lifeforms feel the pain of frontline problems, the sooner life can adapt a solution.

 Evolution may not be the Force, but it's positively magical.
 In tune with Nature's own special rhyme and reason, evolution turned a lifeless planet into an oasis of many different ecosystems.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why Arctic ice isn't reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will.
-We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully, we can do this in time to save the polar bears).
+We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully, we can do this in time to save the polar bears, and many of the [US military most important ports and bases](https://www.youtube.com/watch?v=pKEEzW0IiV4)).

 That's why you are so important, Stargazer.
 Your unhappiness is pain, and life uses pain to determine what tools to evolve.

 You need the freedom to use new tools.
 Because every time you adapt, modify, tinker with technology to find a better solution to your unhappiness, you're helping humanity evolve better cyborgology.
 Answering someone's question on StackOverflow.
 Avoiding a traffic jam with Waze.
 Learning to plant better gardens via MasterClass.

-This all improves our chances of winning the game of civilization.
+These small improvements in your life, improve our chances of winning the game of civilization.

 Techvolution is, therefore, intentional evolution.
 It's a more advanced and quicker way to adapt that isn't a magical mystery, as natural evolution is to polar bears, but is instead something we can understand.

-The question is, what drives us to become player gods and to consciously work so hard to evolve life on Earth?
+The question is, what drives us to consciously work so hard to evolve life on Earth?

 ## The Majic of Techvolution

 We call someone a _genius_ when he or she uses existing technology to make a new tool.
 Happily, these trailblazing protagonists are self-motivated, and we already celebrate their intellect and innovations.
 But innovation isn't the only step toward Techvolution.
 We only truly evolve when regular people choose to use a new tool.

 For example, think of computers.
 Before they could change the world, people needed to learn to type, and learning that skill takes many frustrating hours.
-In fact, when stuffy Xerox execs (all males) saw the world's first personal computer in 1977—the Xerox Alto—they refused to try it out.
+In fact, when stuffy Xerox execs (all males) saw the world's first personal computer in the Xerox Alto (1977) they refused to try it out.
 The photocopier was the future of office work they said, and besides, "typing was women's work."
 Happily, many Alto engineers fled to Apple and helped invent the MacIntosh (1984).
 The point is if everyone refused to learn to type, computers would be useless.

 Society only upgrades when individuals learn new tools and integrate them into their lifestyles.

 So, what trick does Nature play on us to reach for new tools when we could be risking Darth Blockbuster's, or in this case, Darth Photocopier's, ridicule and wrath?
 The answer is a force found within us all.

 Unlike evolution, the trick is not actually akin to magic.
-We, humans, understand we're dropping one tool and familiarizing ourselves with another.
-Like swapping out typewriters for personal computers.
+We, humans, understand we're dropping one tool and familiarizing ourselves with another; like swapping out typewriters for personal computers.
 Yet there's still something wonderfully mystical about choosing to leave one's comfort zone to learn a new cyborgology.

 It's so amazing I call it majic.

 The word is pronounced like magic but spelled differently to note a critical difference: majic is the free choice of a regular person to proactively and intentionally evolve.
 Even if they don't fully understand how they're upgrading civilization.

-Majic encompasses our yearning to explore, to learn, to grow, to live to our fullest potential.
+Majic encompasses our yearning to explore, to learn, to grow, to live to our fullest potential as we evolve life on Earth.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SpicyEmptyGenet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/SpicyEmptyGenet'" target="_blank" class="button small">Reader</a>

 _The joy of majic.
-Fittingly, creating fire started civilization, as well as help this guy get off that island.
+Fittingly, creating fire started civilization.
 Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 We usually underappreciate how joyous it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing swim trunks and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our foxholes.
 It's the majical joy of overcoming obstacles, learning new skills, and trying again, that keeps us playing the game of civilization.